angular/angular/aio/content/guide/glossary.md

 Similarly, the user can interact with the UI, causing events that change the state of the data model.
 These events can trigger change detection.

+There are 2 internal state  available for change detection; "CheckAlways" (the default) and "CheckOnce".

-Using the default ("CheckAlways") change-detection strategy, the change detector goes through the [view hierarchy](#view-tree) on each VM turn to check every [data-bound property](#data-binding) in the template.
+When using the CheckAlways change-detection strategy, the change detector goes through the [view hierarchy](#view-tree) on each VM turn to check every [data-bound property](#data-binding) in the template.
 In the first phase, it compares the current state of the dependent data with the previous state, and collects changes.
 In the second phase, it updates the page DOM to reflect any new data values.

-If you set the `OnPush` ("CheckOnce") change-detection strategy, the change detector runs only when [explicitly invoked] (api/core/ChangeDetectorRef), or when it is triggered by an `Input` reference change or event handler.
+If using the CheckOnce change-detection strategy (set with [OnPush](api/core/ChangeDetectionStrategy#OnPush)), the change detector runs only when [explicitly invoked] (api/core/ChangeDetectorRef), or when it is triggered by an `Input` reference change or event handler.
 This typically improves performance.
 For more information, see [Optimize Angular's change detection](https://web.dev/faster-angular-change-detection/).

 {@a class-decorator}